AccursedGalaxy/Orders/README.md

 ## 📞 Support

-For support and questions, please [open an issue](https://github.com/yourusername/binance-redis-streamer/issues) or contact the maintainers.
+For support and questions, please [open an issue](https://github.com/AccursedGalaxy/Orders/issues) or contact the maintainers.

 ---

 <div align="center">
-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Accursed Galaxy
 </div>